Remedial Waterproofing Perth

 Building accessibility issues during the repair works

-The required remedial works may create accessibility issues and therefore installation of temporary ramps, stairs or walkways may be necessary; or in a worse case scenario it may be necessary to temporarily close the building which would mean additional costs to relocate occupants while the works are being performed.
+The required remedial works may create accessibility issues and therefore installation of temporary ramps, stairs or walkways may be necessary; or in a worst case scenario it may be necessary to temporarily close the building which would mean additional costs to relocate occupants while the works are being performed.

 HOW BUSS CAN HELP?
-Steps to remedial waterproofing

 Drawing on our experience and industry best practice, BUSS’ remedial waterproofing specialists have been applying their expertise for more than 20 years to commercial, industrial and residential structures in Perth and the metro area, as well as Regional WA.